-- 1. Obtaining unauthorized help from another student during examinations or other graded or credit activities. - Knowingly giving unauthorized help to another student during examinations or other graded or credit activities. - The use of notes, books, or any other source of information or assistance during examinations or other graded or credit activities, unless authorized by the examiner or instructor. - 4.
+- 1. Obtaining unauthorized help from another student during examinations or other graded or credit activities. - 2.
+Knowingly giving unauthorized help to another student during examinations or other graded or credit activities. - The use of notes, books, or any other source of information or assistance during examinations or other graded or credit activities, unless authorized by the examiner or instructor. - 4.
 Obtaining, without authorization, an examination or any part thereof. - 5.
-Submitting for credit, without appropriate acknowledgment, a report, notebook, speech, outline, theme, thesis, dissertation, or other written, visual, or oral material that has been knowingly obtained or copied in whole or in part from another individual's academic composition, compilation, or other product, or commercially prepared paper (plagiarism). - 6.
-Altering, or causing to be altered without authorization, the record of any grade in any grade book, office, or other record. - 7.
-Taking an examination or doing academic work for another student, or providing one's own work for another student to copy.
+Submitting for credit, without appropriate acknowledgment, a report, notebook, speech, outline, theme, thesis, dissertation, or other written, visual, or oral material that has been knowingly obtained or copied in whole or in part from another individual's academic composition, compilation, or other product, or commercially prepared paper (plagiarism).

+- 6. Altering, or causing to be altered without authorization, the record of any grade in any grade book, office, or other record. - 7.
+Taking an examination or doing academic work for another student, or providing one's own work for another student to copy. - Presenting false data or intentionally misrepresenting one's record for admission, registration, graduation, or withdrawal from the University or from a university course.